Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

 - Remove `headingsColor`: heading colors would is a client-only concern.
 - Remove `timezoneOffset`: all timestamp are UTC-based.
 - Remove `time`: Parsec authentication already provides the timestamp in the `Authorization` header.
-- Remove `supportAuthChangesAck`: considired always supported.
+- Remove `supportAuthChangesAck`: considered always supported.

 If the session is currently in single-editor mode, the server sends a `waitAuth` to signify the new client it has to wait for the initial client to apply the full